greenheartgames/greenworks/readme.md

 Greenworks uses [Mocha](http://visionmedia.github.io/mocha/) framework to test the steamworks APIs.

-Since Greenworks is interacting with Steamworks you need to configure your app id before you can run the tests.

-Since Greenworks is interacting with Steamworks, you need to create a `steam_appid.txt` file with a valid Steam Game Application ID in the `<greenworks_src_dir>/test` directory.
+Since Greenworks is interacting with Steamworks, you need to create a `steam_appid.txt` file with a valid Steam Game Application ID in the `<greenworks_src_dir>/test` directory, in order to run the tests.

 ```bash
 cd greenworks